 Evidence of English Proficiency for Non-Native Speakers of English

 Applicants who are not native speakers of English are required to take the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Duolingo English Test.
-A minimum TOEFL score of 90 on the internet based exam is required for Certificate, MA, MS, and PhD applicants, and a minimum score of 85 is required for MFA and Post-Baccalaureate Studio Art applicants.
-The minimum IELTS score is 6.5.
-The minimum Duolingo English Test score is 110.
-Individual programs may have higher minimum requirements; please refer to the department's application requirements for more information.
+A TOEFL score of 90, an IELTS score of 6.5, and a Duolingo English Test score of 110 are generally advised for Certificate, MA, MS, and PhD applicants.
+However, we encourage all applicants to review department pages to understand program-specific score requirements, which can vary by department and program.
+A minimum score of 85 is required for MFA and Post-Baccalaureate Studio Art applicants.

 We strongly prefer that official scores are sent to us by the test provider electronically.
 Please see the below instructions to send scores electronically:

 - Duolingo English Test: Select the option Tufts University – Graduate Programs in Arts, Sciences and Engineering

 - IELTS: Select “Account Name”: Tufts University – Arts, Sciences and Engineering

 - TOEFL: Select institution code 3901.
 There is no department code required.
 All scores sent to institution code 3901 are sent to our office.

 Please note: student copies or photocopies of TOEFL/IELTS/Duolingo scores are not accepted.

 If an applicant satisfies one or more of the following conditions, they are not required to provide a TOEFL, IELTS, or Duolingo score:

 - Citizenship of Australia, Canada (except Quebec), Great Britain, Ireland, New Zealand, Guyana, an Anglophone country of Africa, or an English-speaking country of the Caribbean;

 - A college or university degree earned in the United States, in one of the countries listed above, or from an institution with English as the medium of instruction prior to submission of this application